 The Pioneers- The 1970s

-The UP Artists’ Circle was born on a tumultuous time in the nation’s history and in writing about the beginnings, it is impossible not to mention certain historical events.
+The UP Artists’ Circle was born on a tumultuous time in the nation’s history and it is impossible not to mention certain historical events in writing about its beginnings.

 It all began in the early 1970s.
 The College of Fine Arts had just become a separate unit from the College of Architecture and Fine Arts (CAFA) under the stewardship of Dean José T. Joya.
 The University of the Philippines was at the peak of student activism and reeling from the aftermath of an uprising led by the students, faculty members and residents of the University, together with transport workers, which would be known in history books as the Diliman Commune.

 Many of the founders of the fraternity were part of the college basketball team.
 The captain was a young and talented artist, Armand Bacaltos, who holds the distinction of winning the Shell Art Competition first prize for three consecutive years.
-In 1972 he was already in his senior year and it was his desire to prolong the days of friendship and to maintain an association of students within the college that pushed him to propose together with some of the pioneers, most prominently Valentino Barros, and to Professor Froilan T. Madriñan, eminent sculptor who would become the first faculty adviser, his intentions to form a fraternity.
+In 1972 he was already in his senior year and it was his desire to prolong the days of friendship and to maintain an association of students within the college that pushed him to propose together with some of the pioneers, most prominently Valentino Barros, his intentions to form a fraternity.
+Professor Froilan T. Madriñan, an eminent sculptor would guide them and become the first faculty adviser.
 This fraternity was first intended to be exclusive to students of the College of Fine Arts of the University of the Philippines.

 Out of the many who expressed willingness to join the newly chartered fraternity, only thirteen of those men would meet before the start of the first semester in 1972 to hold the first initiation rites at the College of Fine Arts, then located at the top floor of Gonzalez Hall, which housed the university library.